The Future of Accounting and What VC Learned at Accountex 2022

 Our VC team were thrilled to be at Accountex London 22 last week at the ExCeL after the unprecedented two-year break necessitated by Covid-19.
 It was wonderful to see some of our loyal long-standing clients and to meet with some new individuals and businesses in the accounting community who could really use VC to help their company run smoothly.

-If you were lucky enough to get a free drink from our Tax Haven Tavern bar on either (or both!) days, congratulations and we wish you luck in our prize draw to win a year's free access to Virtual Cabinet DMS or VC Cloud.
+If you were lucky enough to get a free drink from our Tax Haven Tavern bar on either (or both!) days, congratulations and we wish you luck in our prize draw to win a year's free access to Virtual Cabinet DMS or VC cloud content management.
 We weren't there just to take the tops off cold beers and book demos of our Document Management Software though.
 We also spent some time checking out the seminars to get a better idea of what the future of accounting and the finance industries might look like and brush up on the latest accounting technology news.

 We wanted to know which challenges accounting professionals will be faced with in the next few years and specifically which ones they're most concerned about.
 Virtual Cabinet has always had a strong bond with the accounting industry, due to the way our document storage solution and client portal integrate so smoothly with all the major Practice Management software used by accounting firms.
 Because of this, we feel it's our responsibility to continue to look after our clients and help them to look to the future with confidence.